 Administrative policy regarding paid leave donation

 (A) Policy statement.
 It is the university s policy to permit classified and unclassified administrative and professional employees to contribute earned sick and vacation leave to other employees who are without sufficient paid leave to provide continued income during employees medically-documented serious health condition.
-Pursuant to paragraph (B)(4) of policy 3342-6.11.11, a medically documented, serious health condition is described as a catastrophic injury, life-threatening impairment or physical or mental injury or illness which totally incapacitates the employee from work for a long-term duration.
+Pursuant to paragraph (B)(4) of rule 3342-6.11.11 of the Administrative Code, a medically documented, serious health condition is described as a catastrophic injury, life-threatening impairment or physical or mental injury or illness which totally incapacitates the employee from work for a long-term duration.

 (B) Definitions.
 Serious medical hardship or catastrophic illnesses or injury includes conditions which severely impact the health of the employee and requires absence from work.
 These conditions must also meet the eligibility for the Family and Medical Leave Act.
 Conditions that are short term in nature such as colds, flu or minor injuries are not generally considered catastrophic.
 Some examples would include:

 (4) Serious accident.